Emmotes/ic_spoilers/docs/mehen.md

     "id": 2184,
     "flavour_text": "",
     "description": {
-        "desc": "Mehen increases Gold Find of the formation by 100% for every stack of Grumpy that he has, stacking multiplicatively."
+        "desc": "Mehen increases Gold Find of the formation by $amount% for every stack of Grumpy that he has, stacking multiplicatively."
     },
     "effect_keys": [
         {